 ABC +E=V3 Campaigns.

-These Campaigns have been carried out 60 schools, 20 religious institutions and the local community in 6 districts of Uganda.
-We use skits, drummer, debates, music, talk shows on media, film shows, runs, and information materials to carry out these campaigns.
-Abstinence refers to refraining from anything that can destroy your future.
-Be faithful does not only refer to the married but to all people, young and old alike.
-In AHI-Uganda we encourage people to be faithful in the following;
+These Campaigns have been carried out in 60 schools, 20 religious institutions and the local community in 6 districts of Uganda.
+We use skits, drummer, debates, music, and talk shows on media, film shows, runs, and information materials to carry out these campaigns.

 The BCCs are also carried out in 60 schools, local communities in Wakiso, Kampala, Mbale, Masaka, Mbarara, and Jinja, corporate offices and 20 religious institutions.
 BCCs means, to do things in the way that people think is correct or polite.
 We use pre-presentation assessments, celebrity patrol, role modeling, introduction of ACC Clubs in schools, testimonies, career guidance, imitating the situation, and use of skits and MDD during the campaigns.